Today’s most successful organizations have built their operations around data-driven decision making.

 Here's how.
 They quickly set up an express checkout service for the popular products.
 That shaved 2-3 minutes off the average call time on Mother’s Day.
 And when it comes to handling a rush of incoming calls, every second counts.
 Service delays result in unsatisfied customers and high abandonment rates.

 Because 1-800-Flowers.com took the time to create a culture that promotes data access for business users, they improved customer service and increased customer satisfaction.

 This case study proves that you can provide actionable KPIs to boost business—and keep the data behind the KPIs secure.

 But there are challenges to using KPIs.

 Strike a Balance

 The first challenge is finding a balance between too much information and too little.
-It may be tempting to think more data is always better, but that’s not always true.
+More data isn't always better.

 Asking yourself a few questions can help determine whether your company is tracking effective KPIs or simply flooding users with too much information.

 Can the business units form an actionable response?